2018 Armistice Remembrance Day in Ypres

 Throughout the rest of the day you can enjoy this wonderful town that acquires a very special atmosphere over this Armistice period.
 You may choose to visit the In Flanders Field Museum, housed in the Cloth Hall, walk along the Ramparts, visit St George’s Chapel, taste samples in the chocolate shops, or just enjoy a meal in one of the many excellent restaurants in the Grote Markt with a Belgium beer.

 Each year, there are two Great War Remembered Concerts held in Saint Martin’s Cathedral; one in the afternoon and another later in the evening.
 Tickets to this unique event will be available through the Last Post Association.
 Details have yet to be released for the 2018 concerts but information on the 2017 concerts can be found by clicking here.

 There is also the chance to attend the production of ‘Journey’s End’ which plays over the Armistice period at 16:00 daily.
-The performance takes place at the Kruitmagazijn (Gunpowder Store) in Ypres.
-Tickets go on sale December 2017.
-More details about the play can be found here.
+The performance takes place at the Kruitmagazijn (Gunpowder Store) in Ypres and tickets are on sale now.
+More details about the play and ticket availability can be found here.

 At 8:00pm the traditional Last Post Ceremony is sounded under the Menin Gate when the many bands in attendance strike up once again.

 Your coach will be then be waiting to take you back to your hotel.

 Day Three: We explore the battlefields of Ypres looking at the key sites.
 We visit the largest British War Cemetery in the world, Tyne Cot with 11,956 graves before moving on to look at Third Ypres, Passchendaele and the Canadian Memorial at Crest Farm.